Tag Archive for: adaptability

 Now as Head of Sales for World Travel Protection, Marsland is thrilled to take that passion to the next level by being involved in an area of the industry that makes a tangible difference in people’s lives.

 “I’ve always been in sales.
 My first real job was in a shoe store, so I feel like I’ve always sold something.
-But here, we’re not just selling—we’re saving lives.
+But here, we’re not just selling, we’re saving lives.
 We’re helping business travelers travel safer and get the care they need.”

 World Travel Protection specializes in helping business travelers navigate risks, from securing accommodations in safe areas to managing major crises like medical emergencies, political unrest, or natural disasters.
 Marsland’s belief in the company’s mission is deeply personal.
 She recalls the moment she landed in Paris in 2015, just as terror attacks unfolded, leaving the city in lockdown.
-“It was pretty scary—flights canceled, uncertainty everywhere.
+“It was pretty scary with flights canceled, uncertainty everywhere.
 How do you navigate that?”
 That experience solidified her understanding of the real need for travel risk management.

 Returning to the travel industry after a brief pivot during the pandemic, Marsland is energized by the chance to build something new as the Head of Sales for North America.
 “They were looking for someone to develop their North American sales team and drive growth.
 Now more than ever, people need what we do.”